Jewels of James VI and I: Spanish Match

 In 1623, Prince Charles travelled with the Duke of Buckingham to Spain to attempt to contract a marriage with Maria Anna of Spain, an adventure known as the Spanish Match.
 Thomas Edmondes and George Heriot chose jewels from the Jewel House at the Tower of London, and Heriot refurbished them.
 James sent Charles and Buckingham parcels of jewels, including several pieces that had belonged to his wife, Anne of Denmark, to wear and give to Spanish royals and courtiers.

 Robert, Lord Carey of Leppington took jewels to Spain, including the Three Brothers or the "Three Brethren, newly set" (by George Heriot), and a second parcel was entrusted to a distant cousin, Francis Stuart, who served in the navy.
 Stuart sailed to Castile in the St George with a parcel of jewels that included the jewelled sword presented to Henry Frederick, Prince of Wales during the masque Tethys' Festival, the "Portugal diamond", the "Cobham pearl", jewelled head attires, and a ring with a diamond frog and a ruby set in its head.

-James wrote a letter to Charles and Buckingham giving advice about their gift giving.
-He noted that Buckingham's wife Katherine Villiers, Duchess of Buckingham, had included a pearl chain which had been his gift to her, and it would be unlucky to give away his presents to her.
+James wrote letters to Charles and Buckingham giving advice about their gift giving.
+A locket with his portrait and a mirror was intended for the Infanta's girdle.
+The largest pear pendant diamond should be worn at the "midst of her forehead".
+James noted that Buckingham's wife Katherine Villiers, Duchess of Buckingham, had included a pearl chain which had been his gift to her, and it would be unlucky to give away his presents to her.
+Among six jewels sent to be their parting gifts at the Spanish court, James advised a watch was "richest and fittest" for an old lady and a ring was the "noblest".